shashankpritam/shashankpritam.github.io/content/_index.md

 title: "ᓚᘏᗢ"
 ---

 Hello!
-Welcome to my blog.
+Welcome to my website.

 I am a PhD student in the Biological Sciences department at North Dakota State University (NDSU).